Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Experiments

 \section{Experiments}

-In this section, we first introduce the datasets and implementation details, then we conduct a series of qualitative and quantitative comprehensive analyses.
-The comparison between the proposed methods with other state-of-the-art approaches will be presented in the end.
+In this section, we first introduce the used datasets and implementation details, then we conduct a series of comprehensive assessments of the proposed methods, including hyperparameter selection, module ablation study, and model complexity analysis.
+The performance and stability comparisons between our methods with other state-of-the-art approaches are subsequently presented.
+In the end, we visualize some internal variables to further assist in understanding the mechanisms inside the network.